Prop. 1: Expand, Replace, and Build Schools

 21-Year Plan

-Proposition 1 would span 21 years (2025–2046) and would prioritize expanding high school capacity, expand and replace Mt.
-View, Spinning, and Waller Road elementary schools, providing upgrades to meet the district's educational standards, incorporate modern technology, and improve plumbing, lighting, HVAC, and network systems.
+Bonds mature within 21 years, spanning (2026–2047), and would prioritize expanding high school capacity, expand and replace outdated elementary schools (specifically Mt.
+View, Spinning, and Waller Road elementary schools), require upgrades to meet the district's educational standards, incorporating modern technology, improved plumbing, lighting, HVAC, and network systems.
 Rebuilding schools will also improve traffic circulation and exterior learning spaces to support student success.
 These projects will help accommodate the district’s growing population and improve learning environments.

 Developed by the Community